dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 | `VERIFYIFGIVEN`    | optional        | Client certificate is VERIFIED if provided (default) |
 | `REQUIREANDVERIFY` | required        | Client certificate is always VERIFIED (most secure) |

-{{% notice "note" %}}REQUIREANDVERIFY is the most secure but also the most difficult to configure for remote clients.
+{{% notice "note" %}} `REQUIREANDVERIFY` is the most secure but also the most difficult to configure for remote clients.
 When using this value, the value of `--tls_server_name` is matched against the certificate SANs values and the connection host.{{% /notice %}}

 ## Using Ratel UI with Client authentication